MateuszWalewski/fun-and-practice/array-sorter/README.md

 The program applies different sorting algorithms to a randomized array and compare its performance.

-It uses dedicated class, defined in:
-ArraySorter.h
-ArrayClass.cpp
+It uses methods defined in separate classes derived from "ArraySorter" parent class and fabric to instantiate apropriate sorters.